OscarGomez-jpg/code-challenges/README.md

 # code-challenges

-This is a repo created to have fun with diverses and interesting challenges using the macroquad crate.
+This repo was created to have fun with diverse and interesting challenges using the macroquad crate.

+However, I want to make an honorific mention to (The Coding Train)[https://www.youtube.com/@TheCodingTrain] YouTube channel as it is the place

+where I get most of the topics.